acoustic-content-samples/wch-site-application/README.md

   * Open the dev console
   * Search for 'Build date' to get the current SPA level
   * Search for 'SDK version' to get the SDK version included in the SPA

+You can compare the Build date with the date shown in the "Update the sample site" widget on the Home page to see if your deployed sample is older than the latest sample code.
+Instructions on how to update Oslo to the latest can be found in the package that can be downloaded from the "Update the sample site" widget on the Home page of WCH.

 ## Documentation
 1. [Roadmap for developing your own site](https://developer.ibm.com/customer-engagement/tutorials/roadmap-developing-your-own-website/#tocoverview)
 2. [Site structure (Content model-How the sample site is built)](https://developer.ibm.com/customer-engagement/docs/wch/developing-your-own-website/content-model-oslo-website/)